cenidetiot/OCB.jsLibrary/README.md

 ## What is ocb-sender?

 ocb - sender is a npm module that handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
-Makes easy send context information to FIWARE Ecosystem.
+It makes possible send context information in easy way to the FIWARE Ecosystem.
 ***
 ## How to install